2sang/markdown-notes/machinelearning/RL/RL1.md

 The agent state St^a is the agent's internal representation.
 Like these definitions, we can think of the RL as mutual interaction between the Agent and the Environment.

-#### information state
+#### Information state

 An information state(a.k.a Markov state) contains all useful information from the history "The future is independent of the past given the present" In other word, you only need to store state.

--   Once the state is known, the history may be thrown away
+-   Once the current state is known, the history may be thrown away
--   The state is a sufficient indicator of the future
+-   Current state is a sufficient indicator of the future

+#### Rat Example

+So we got the concept that current state is enough to represent what happened before.
+BUT, current state does not necessarily mean it should be static, in other words, Agent can define the state as last 3 items in sequence, or complete sequence.
+If it decided to define the state to complete sequence, then it can contain history.
+It is our job to define state that is useful for inteligent agent system.

 #### Full observability: agent **directly** observes environment state, that is, Ot = St^a, St^e